Dr Anastassia Angelopoulou

 I'm part of

-I am a Senior Lecturer (equivalent to Associate Professor) of Mathematics and Computer Science at the Dept. of Computer Science, Faculty of Science and Technology at the University of Westminster, UK, since 2005, and a researcher at the Cognitive Computing Research Lab, University of Westminster.
+I am a Senior Lecturer (equiv. to Associate Professor) of Mathematics and Computer Graphics at the Dept. of Computer Science, Faculty of Science and Technology at the University of Westminster, UK, since 2005, and a researcher at the Cognitive Computing Research Lab, University of Westminster.

 I am also a Fellow of UK Higher Education Academy (FHEA) and a certified STEM Ambassador.